Food for football

 Fruit & veg

 You need to increase the amount of fruit and vegetables you eat to at least 5 portions per day.
 If you don’t like fruit then you will need to eat more vegetables.
-Eating these foods will help protect you from getting sick.
-If you are sick, you won’t be able to train or play properly and may lose your place to some one who is well!
+Eating these foods can help protect you from getting sick.

 Some players are eating too many foods that are too high in fat (e.g. sausages and sausage rolls, chips, crisps, fries etc).
 These will not be used to fuel you during football and may slow you down or give you cramps as they take a long time to be digested.
 If you are going to have something then maybe grilled bacon in a bread roll with tomato and lettuce with a little tomato sauce would be a good alternative.